 I am the Director of Research Development in the College of Science.
 Previously, I was the Managing Director for the Center for Sustainable Materials Chemistry, a large (>$25M) NSF funded Center for Chemical Innovation.
-Prior to CSMC, I was the Assistant Director for the Safer Nanomaterials and Nanomanufacturing Initiative (SNNI), a virtual Center funded by the Air Force Research laboratory ($20M) though ONAMI.
+Prior to CSMC, I was the Assistant Director for the Safer Nanomaterials and Nanomanufacturing Initiative (SNNI), a virtual Center funded by the Air Force Research laboratory ($20M) through ONAMI.
 During this time, I participated in the development of the International Standards Organization TC 229 (ISO/TC 229) to develop terminology for nanotechnology.
 Before that, I managed a large ARO MURI ($15M) and I’ve also worked in Industry.

 Bettye L.S.
 Maddux, Ph.D.

 Director of Research Development, College of Science